Winter Shell Jacket and Bibs

 Sizes: men’s S-XXL, women’s XS-XL

 The waves of December snowstorms rolled through for days, dumping cold, dry, light powder in the mountains.
 In the backcountry, the skiing was epic—as were the weather conditions.
 That’s when high-quality shells demonstrate their value.
 On numerous days of ski touring through hours of heavily falling snow, temps ranging from the single digits to the teens and 20s Fahrenheit, and frequent wind, OR’s Skytour AscentShell Jacket and Bibs passed every qualifying exam to rank among the very best outerwear for winter.

-I’ve tested the Skytour AscentShell Jacket on numerous days of backcountry and resort skiing from Utah’s Wasatch Range to Idaho’s Boise Mountains, and my 21-year-old son, a student and active backcountry skier, has worn the Skytour AscentShell Bibs on dozens of days of ski touring and resort skiing, mostly in Utah’s Wasatch Range.
+I’ve tested the Skytour AscentShell Jacket on numerous days of backcountry and resort skiing from Utah’s Wasatch Range to Idaho’s Boise and Boulder Mountains, and my son, a college student and active backcountry skier, has worn the Skytour AscentShell Bibs on dozens of days of ski touring and resort skiing, mostly in Utah’s Wasatch Range.
 And we both tested them on a four-day trip ski touring from a backcountry yurt in the Boise Mountains.

 The newest iteration of OR’s proprietary, three-layer, stretch, electrospun AscentShell waterproof-breathable membrane performs like a hard shell but feels and moves like a soft shell and is noticeably lightweight the first time you lift the jacket or bib.
 The fabric, consisting of a web of microscopic, polyurethane fibers that keep water out while remaining vapor-permeable, and reinforced by fully taped seams, kept both of us comfortable and dry (and our smartphones dry in a zippered pocket) through hours of nuking snow and frigid wind chills.